Smart-Shaped/chaM3Leon/docs/apps_naming.md

-# Apps Naming guidelines
+# Application Naming Guidelines

-Every project will have a project_id.
+Each project will have a `project_id`.
+The following naming conventions apply to different layers of applications.

-## Common
+## General Naming Conventions

-Apps pom details:
+### Maven POM Configuration

+Each application's `pom.xml` should follow these conventions:

 ```xml
 <artifactId>{project_id}-{layer_name}</artifactId>